Phonics

 By the end of a child’s time in Year One, they will be secure in their Phase 5 phonics skills.
 During Year One, children will learn common alternative spelling and pronunciations for phonemes and graphemes which they are already familiar with.
 They will become more fluent in their reading and writing skills, begin to write in cursive handwriting and use capital letters correctly.
 In addition to this, the vast majority of the class will pass the Phonics Screening check in the Summer term.

-By the end of Year Two, they will be embarking on their journey of becoming successful spellers by following the Jane Considine approach to spelling.
-During lessons, children will be part of spelling investigations which will help them to learn and understand spelling rules which they will use for life.
+Throughout Year Two, children will learn a range of spelling patterns, following a carefully sequenced, progressive structure.
+During lessons, children will be part of spelling investigations which will help them to learn and understand spelling patters which they will continue to develop and use throughout school.

 Implementation: